twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-use-client-transform/post.md

 });
 ```

 The comment {% standout-comment %}// [!client-boundary]{% /standout-comment %} in your code examples indicates where the Server Component ends and Client Component starts.
-The transformer will automatically format the code to display both components correctly.
+The transformer will format the code to display both components correctly.

 For example, the following code snippet: